-David Carmichael, Executive Director of Canadians for Vanessa’s Law, will be launching a cross-Canada tour in Toronto, Ontario on November 6, 2021 (Know Your Drugs Day).
-He will be starting the tour in Halifax, Nova Scotia on November 10, 2021 and ending it in Victoria, British Columbia on June 23, 2022.
+David Carmichael, Executive Director of Canadians for Vanessa’s Law, will be launching a cross-Canada tour in Halifax, Nova Scotia on April 7, 2022, which will end on November 6, 2022 (Know Your Drugs Day) in Victoria, British Columbia.

 During the tour, Canadians will be encouraged to participate in public discussions about prescription drug safety.
 Before each discussion, David will be delivering the presentation Preventing Another Opioid Crisis.